 NPR Talk of the Nation – Science Friday discussed shade coffee seed disperser research (Current Biology 2008). http://podcastdownload.npr.org/anon.npr-podcasts/podcast/510221/98746665/npr_98746665.mp3

 Laurel Treviño Murphy is Outreach Program Coordinator for the Jha Lab.
 You can contact her at firstname.lastname@example.org or (512) 232-3521.
-Mail: The University of Texas at Austin, College of Natural Sciences, 1 University Station G2500, Austin, TX 78712
+The University of Texas at Austin, College of Natural Sciences, 1 University Station G2500, Austin, TX 78712

-The UT Biodiversity Center, in collaboration with the Jha Lab, offers much information on native pollinators and bees.
-See their June 21, 2020 blog that Nicole Elmer put together with Laurel Treviño’s photos and documentation of leaf-cutter bee nest-building.
+The UT Biodiversity Center, in collaboration with the Jha Lab, also offers information on native pollinators and bees.
+See the June 21, 2020 blog that Nicole Elmer put together with Laurel Treviño’s photos and documentation of leaf-cutter bee nest-building.
 Nesting Isn’t Just For The Birds!

 UT Bee Campus became a reality on June 2, 2020!
 Laurel Treviño and Shalene Jha worked with the UT Bee Campus committee since 2018 to attain Bee Campus USA certification from the Xerces Society.
 Below are committee members (left-to-right) Jill Parrish (UT Sustainability Center, Green Fund), Richard Zhang (Beevo student beekeepers), Laurel Treviño (Jha Lab), Jen Hrobar (Landscape Services Office), Nancy Moran (FRI Bugs in Bugs), Jack Rouse & Emily Mitchell (Beevo).

 UT members collaborate on at least 10 research-based education and public engagement activities that focus on pollinators.
 UT offers ~14 non-academic and credit courses that include pollinators in their syllabi.
 UT field-lab and biological-station directors coordinate research and educational projects involving pollinators, and 4 websites inform the public about native bees.
 We take Longhorn bees to the rodeo!